dheijl/swyh-rs/README.md

 - Sonos speaker using WAV format (thanks @Cunkers !)
 - Kef Wireless LS50 II (thanks @Turbomortel via Twitter)
 - Xbox 360, using Foobar2000 and entering the streaming url in foo_upnp (thanks @instinctualjealousy)
+- iEast Audiocast M5 using the WAV format header (thanks @Katharsas)

 but will probably support any streamer that supports the OpenHome or AVTransport (DLNA) protocol.
 If a device supports both OpenHome and DLNA, the OpenHome endpoint is used, and the DLNA AVTransport endpoint is ignored.